Latisse

 - May cause thickening of the eyelashes.

-- It could cause unexpected growth of hair if applied inappropriately, on the cheek, for example.
+- It might cause unexpected growth of hair if applied inappropriately, on the cheek, for example.

-- It could cause infection if the one-time applicators which come with the genuine product are reused.
+- It might cause infection if the one-time applicators which come with the genuine product are reused.

-- Lashes could grow so long that they become ingrown and scratch the cornea.
+- Lashes might grow so long that they become ingrown and scratch the cornea.

 - May cause darkening of the eyelid or of the area beneath the eye.